Search

 The Market

 Luxury real estate defines Alpine.
-Expansive single-family estates on large, wooded lots — many with gated entrances, private pools, and resort-style amenities — command median sale prices around $4.9M to $5M.
+Expansive single-family estates on large, wooded lots — many with gated entrances, private pools, and resort-style amenities — set the tone here, and the borough recorded a median sale price of $4.35 million in 2025 — the highest of any residential ZIP code in New Jersey.
 Strict zoning and low housing density protect both the town's character and long-term property values.
 Buyers searching for privacy, prestige, and proximity to New York City find few communities that compete.
+For a closer look at the architecture behind these estates, see our guide to Alpine luxury home styles.

 Location & Commute